allpassportstamps/allpassportstamps.github.io/_posts/2025-04-25-Czech-Republic-Bohemia.md

 Arriving at the airport on Friday evening, I was pleasantly surprised by an Uber machine at the airport, and many black Uber cars painted with the word "Airport."

 I decided to take the bus.
 After transferring, I hopped on the tram to get to the city center.
 Almost immediately after we got on, the ticket checkers came in, and an Arabic couple got caught without a valid ticket, which led to heated arguments for the next five stations.

+Imagine my culture shock when I visited a McDonald's and the bathroom had a gate, which could be unlocked by credit card, or visiting KFC and seeing poke and boba on the menu.

 *Prague is zoned by numbers instead of neighborhoods.
 The zones 1–22 spiral out from the city center, Praha 1 (just like how Paris is zoned).*